FREE UK SHIPPING ON £50 | HANDCRAFTED IN THE UK

 Soy wax

-Soy wax is made from soybeans, and it is the most popular vegan candle wax.
+Soy wax is made from soybeans, and it is the most popular wax for vegan candles.
 It is biodegradable and non-toxic, which makes it a sustainable choice.
 Furthermore, soy candles burn cleaner and longer than paraffin candles, emitting less soot.

-We truly think that responsibly and ethically sourced soy wax is one of the best options for candles, therefore we use it to make our scented soy candles.
+We truly think that responsibly and ethically sourced soy wax is one of the best waxes for candles.
+Therefore, we use it to make our scented soy candles.

 How about scents in candles?